wilt-23/cherow/README.md

 Cherow has been developed from scratch with only one goal - performance.

-You can find the benchmarks [here](BENCHMARK.md)
+You can find the benchmarks [here](BENCHMARK.md).

 ## ESTree

 Cherow outputs a sensible syntax tree format as standardized by [ESTree project](https://github.com/estree/estree), and does not add any "extra" properties to any of its nodes.

-However.
-There is a small difference from other parsers because Cherow outputs a `await` property on the `ForStatement` node.
+However there is a small difference from other parsers because Cherow outputs a `await` property on the `ForStatement` node.
 This because of the `Asynchronous Iteration` implementation.